-Marrakech or Marrakesh is an interesting city in the former French colony of Morocco.
+Marrakech, or Marrakesh, is an interesting city in the former French colony of Morocco.
 It is the third-largest city in Morocco.
-Some other popular cities of this country include the ever-famous Casablanca, and Rabat, among others.
-Here are some interesting things to do and places to visit in Marrakech.
+Some other popular cities of this country include the ever-famous Casablanca and Rabat, among others.
+Here are some interesting things to do and places to visit in Marrakech:

 1. Stay in a riad

-2. Admire the El Badi Palace, Marrakech
+2. Visit El Badi Palace

-The Bahia Palace is a palace and a set of gardens in Marrakech.
+Bahia Palace is a palace and a set of gardens in Marrakech.
 Built in the late 19th century, this palace was erected with the intention of being the greatest palace of that time.
 The name means “brilliance”.
-As with other palaces and constructions built during that era, this one too was based on the foundation of Moroccan and Islamic architecture elements.
+As with other palaces and constructions built during that era, this one too was based on the foundation of Moroccan and Islamic architectural elements.
 This palace is open for public viewing every day and costs 10 MAD (approximately 1 USD) per person.

 4. Ride in a caleche in Marrakech